rsham004/financial-habit-tracking/README.md

 This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.
-Its primary intention is to enable the use of expense habits analytics to drive changes in financial behavious and mindset by being bluntly factual.
+Its primary intention is to enable the use of expense habits analytics to drive changes in financial behaviour and mindset by being bluntly factual.
 I have added some categories such as Narcotics and Alcohol.
 I think other categories to be added are expenses on gaming devices and tobacco.

 ## Project Structure